Thephelpster/CI_PP2_RPSLS/README.md

 ![favicon 16x16](./assets/icons/favicon-16x16.png) ![favicon 32x32](./assets/icons/favicon-32x32.png)

 Game Buttons
 The game buttons are the most important element that you can see on the page.
-They are the elements that allow the user to be able to play the game, thats also why they are the most colourful and eye catching of the whole page.
-They also change colour depending on if you've selected them as part of the game.
+They are the elements that allow the user to be able to play the game.
+This is why they are the most colourful and eye catching of the whole page.
+They also change colour when you've selected them as part of the game.

 User stories covered: 1, 7

 ![game-buttons](./assets/readme-images/game-buttons.png)

 Score Area
-The Score area is an important part of the game as it shows the user thier score compared to the Ais and let the user know if they won or lost the round.
+The score area is an important part of the game as it shows the user their score compared to the AI's score and lets them know if they have won or lost the round.

 User stories covered: 3, 4